 There is no vaccine for syphilis.
 To help prevent the spread of syphilis, follow these suggestions:

 - Abstain or be monogamous.
-The only certain way to avoid syphilis is to forgo having sex.
-The next-best option is to have mutually monogamous sex with one partner who is uninfected.
+The only certain way to avoid syphilis is to not have (abstain from) sex.
+The next-best option is to have mutually monogamous sex in which both people have sex only with each other and neither partner is infected.

 - Use a latex condom.
 Condoms can reduce your risk of contracting syphilis, but only if the condom covers the syphilis sores.

 - Avoid recreational drugs.
-Excessive use of alcohol or other drugs can cloud your judgment and lead to unsafe sexual practices.
+Misuse of alcohol or other drugs can inhibit your judgment and lead to unsafe sexual practices.

 Screening for pregnant women